hungdqdesign/data-project1-National-Park-Species/Group_4_Project_1_Proposal.md

 * Supports analysis of environmental protection efforts

 ## 3. Research Questions
-**Q1: How does species richness vary across different national parks?**
+**Q1: Does the species data from 15 most visited parks reflect the pyramid of number/biomass (Food chain pyramid)?**
-* We'll determine if park size, location, elevation, or ecosystem type affects biodiversity.
+* We'll determine if number of individual species observed reflect the food chain pyramid.

 **Q2: What proportion of species are endangered, threatened, or of special concern?**
 * We'll examine if rare species proportions relate to park type or geographic location.

 ## 4. Analysis Plan
-**For Q1: Species Diversity Analysis**
+**For Q1: Food chain Analysis**
 * **Data Steps:**
-   * Merge species and park data
+   * Get species number of observable individuals
-   * Calculate biodiversity metrics per park
+   * Match species category to food chain level
-   * Extract environmental variables
+   * Graph scatter for analization
 * **Analysis:**
    * Correlate park size with species counts
    * Map geographic biodiversity patterns